gwendolynthompson/proxy-tuning/README.md

 - Large dependence on proxy model quality, it must be well-trained and fine-tuned to ensure high quality results
 - Specific to language models where access to logits is possible, may not be as transferable to models like image generation.

+## Conclusions
+- Efficient tuning for large models by modifying their output logits at runtime
+- It improves accessibility of of LLMs because less computational resources are needed in order to fine-tune models.

 ## Resource Links
 - "The Power of Proxy Data and Proxy Networks for Hyper-Parameter Optimization" https://arxiv.org/abs/2107.05471